viper-adnan/Warez/Telegram.md

 ### Telegram Bot (Moderation)
+- [@BotFather](https://anonym.to/?https://t.me/BotFather) - Create and maintain your own bots.
 - [@Combot](https://anonym.to/?https://combot.org/) - Moderation, analytics, anti-spam, the best trigger system in Telegram and more.
 - [@Controller](https://anonym.to/?https://t.me/ControllerBot) - ControllerBot is a feature-rich bot for Telegram channel (not group!) owners.
 - [@GroupHelpBot](https://anonym.to/?https://t.me/GroupHelpBot) - This is the most complete Bot to help you manage your groups easily and safely!